 - For help with any of these services, please call 319.248.1700.

-In accordance with state and federal guidelines, recommendations, and protocols, the City has taken the following steps to minimize risk for visitors and staff:
+In accordance with state and federal guidelines, recommendations, and protocols, the City has taken steps to minimize risk for visitors and staff by:

 - Requiring staff to self-screen for illness before reporting for work each day